 I also noticed that there is a Water Puppet show in Nha Trang but we didn’t have enough time to visit so I was happy to be able to get tickets in HCMC.
-We booked it through the tour desk at our hotel along with a Cyclo Saigon Tour, at the Signature Saigon Hotel.
+We did a Cyclo Saigon Tour we stayed at the Signature Saigon Hotel.

 Our hotel the Signature Saigon Hotel was located in District 1, the Golden Dragon Water Puppet Theatre is located in District 19, while this sounds like quite a distance it’s only 2.9kms and is located close to a lot of other main attractions such as the Saigon Zoo, Notre Dame Cathedral, HCMC Town Hall, Reunification Palace and the HCMC Post Office.
 Here a map of the route from our hotel to the theatre.

 The price of the tickets included a one way taxi ride to the theatre, the hotel organised this once we arrived in the foyer.
 I got a receipt from the tour desk that I handed to the lady at the box office and she gave me our tickets.